morganmayday/mayday-nix/README.md

 Navigate into the provided `scripts` directory, and either right click -> properties -> mark as executable `rebuild.sh`, or run `chmod +x rebuild.sh` in that directory.

+Run `nix-shell -p git` to enable all necessary functions for rebuilding.

 Run `rebuild.sh` via `bash rebuild.sh` in the `scripts` directory.
 Right click running won't work.
 Reboot, and you should be good!